Document

 Controls

-- The Project Design Team (contractors) meet fortnightly with the Council's representation.
+- The Project Design Team (contractors) meet regularly with the Council's representation.
 All relevant decisions and issues presented at fortnightly Project Team Board meetings for discussion.

 Quarterly update